 Maintain good overall health with lifestyle choices: a healthy diet, regular exercise, getting enough sleep, and managing other illnesses.

-Remission may be rare with mesothelioma, but it is possible.
+While remission may be rare with mesothelioma, it is possible.
 Talk to your doctors about the best treatments for you and your goals.
+Remember, achieving remission once means it can happen again with the support of your medical team.

 Additional Help and Resources for Mesothelioma Patients